Merchant Terms and Conditions

 General

-1. Merchants will carry out their obligations under these Terms and Conditions in a competent manner, business manner, and prudence.
+1. Merchants will carry out their obligations under this Terms and Conditions in a competent manner, business manner, and prudence.

-2. Merchant must register the Merchant's bank account with FasaPay and always maintain it in an active state for the purpose of withdrawing and depositing to FasaPay.
+2. Merchant must register the Merchant's USDT Wallet Address with FasaPay and always maintain it in an active state for the purpose of withdrawal and deposit to FasaPay.

 3. Merchants are required to ensure that the Data Transfer is in accordance with the data provided to the Customer.
-Hereby, the Merchant releases FasaPay from all claims/demands and/or claims from the aggrieved parties due to the Merchant's negligence.
+Hereby, the Merchant waives FasaPay from all lawsuits/demands and/or claims from the aggrieved parties due to the Merchant's negligence.

-4. Merchants are obliged to maintain the confidentiality of information including but not limited to passwords or PINs.
+4. Merchants are obliged to maintain the confidentiality of information including but not limited to password or PIN.

 5. Merchant is obliged to provide computer facilities to support the acceptance of FasaPay payment system transactions host to host from FasaPay.